hashicorp/terraform-provider-aws/website/docs/d/codeartifact_authorization_token.html.markdown

 In addition to the argument above, the following attributes are exported:

 * `authorization_token` - Temporary authorization token.
-* `expiration` - The time in UTC RFC3339 format when the authorization token expires.
+* `expiration` - Time in UTC RFC3339 format when the authorization token expires.